Lohi007/financial-news-impact-analyze/README.md

 6. Inline Evaluation Framework
 Evaluation logic is included directly in the main script to simplify testing.
 All five articles from the case study are processed end-to-end to demonstrate system performance.

-## Prompt Iteration / Logic Refinement
-Although no actual prompt templates were used due to the environment, the agent logic was refined iteratively in the same spirit as prompt tuning.
-Below is a breakdown: